Feb 24, 2022, 8:20:35 AM CST Sep 8, 2022, 12:23:30 PM CDT

 • Wash your hands frequently.

 • Get tested if you show any symptoms (such as congestion, fever or cough) or if you think you have been exposed to COVID‑19.
-Testing is an important way to reduce the spread of COVID-19, especially as reinfection symptoms may be mild.
+Testing is an important way to reduce the spread of COVID-19.

 Is it safe to get the COVID‑19 vaccine after having COVID‑19?